For daily wit & wisdom, sign up for the Almanac newsletter.

 These six circumpolar constellations perpetually chase one another around Polaris.

 On a cosmic time scale, different stars take turns as our North Star.
 It turns out that the Earth wobbles slightly as it spins through space, just as a spinning toy top wobbles as it slows down.
 This means that the axis of the Earth does not always point at Polaris.
-Over a period of about 26,000 years, the Earth’s axis traces out a huge circle on the sky, and over time it points toward bright stars other than Polaris, as shown on the inset on our map.
+Over a period of about 26,000 years, the Earth’s axis traces out a huge circle in the sky, and over time, it points toward bright stars other than Polaris, as shown on the inset on our map.

 For example, between 4,000 and 6,000 years ago, the Earth’s axis pointed at Thuban, a star in the body of Draco, and so Thuban was then the North Star.

-Looking ahead, about 13,000 years from now, the Earth’s axis will point toward the bright star Vega, which will then be our North Star.
+About 13,000 years from now, the Earth’s axis will point toward the bright star Vega, which will then be our North Star.

 For much of the 26,000-year period, the Earth’s axis points to no bright stars.
 So, for thousands of years at a time, we have NO North Star at all!